cyb17/vimrc/README.md

 #Basic Vim configuration

-## Introduction
+## Description
-This guide provides a basic configuration for Vim, including essential plugins to enhance your development experience.
+A basic configuration for Vim, including essential plugins to enhance your development experience.

 ##Plugins Included :